lumeland/lume.land/docs/advanced/deployment.md

 ## Netlify

-According the
+According to the
-["Available software at build time"](https://docs.netlify.com/configure-builds/available-software-at-build-time/#tools) page at Netlify's documentation website, Deno is one of several supported runtimes at build time.
+["Available software at build time"](https://docs.netlify.com/configure-builds/available-software-at-build-time/#tools) page at Netlify's documentation website, Deno is one of several supported runtimes when building.
 In order to build your project, you'll need to tell Netlify which command to run at build time, which is `deno task build` in this case.

-Create `netlify.toml` file in your repository with the following code:
+Create a `netlify.toml` file in your repository with the following code:

 <lume-code>